- Benefit from dedicated laboratories and computer rooms where you can learn a variety of psychological research methods

 A Disclosure and Barring Service (DBS) clearance check may be required if you undertake a placement, volunteering, research or other course related activity where you will have contact with children or vulnerable adults.
 The requirement for a DBS check will be confirmed by staff as part of the process to approve your placement, research or other activity.
 The indicative cost is £40.

-Core texts are available from the University Library.
-However, some students prefer to purchase their own copies.
-Some core texts can be bought second-hand or as an ebook which can often reduce this cost.
-Indicative cost is £400 for whole course.
+Core texts are available from the University Library; however some students prefer to purchase their own copies.
+Some core texts can be bought second hand or as an ebook, which can often reduce this cost.
+Indicative cost is £400 for the whole course.

 Printing and binding